 - Respecting Choices:

-As telehealth becomes more important every day with physical distancing, CAPC is necoming the one-stop site for starting or carrying on a telehealth program.
+With physical distancing telehealth is more important every day.
+The Center to Advance Palliative Care (CAPC) becomes the one-stop site for starting or carrying on a telehealth program.

 Virtually Perfect?
 Telemedicine for COVID-19